-The quest for adventure and freedom are something film-goers and motorcyclists share — it’s no wonder that motorbike stunts are a firm film-fan-favourite.
-To find the all-time best two-wheel cinematic moments, we commissioned a survey of 2,000 people to discover their favourites and here’s what they said.
+The quest for adventure and freedom are something film-goers and motorcyclists share — it’s no wonder that motorbike stunts are a firm film-fan-favorite.
+To find the all-time best two-wheel cinematic moments, we commissioned a survey of 2,000 people to discover their favourites, and here’s what they said.

 Steve McQueen’s fence jump in The Great Escape

 Hitting the top spot in our survey is Steve McQueen’s fateful fence jump in the 1963 classic, The Great Escape.
 Faced with no escape, great or otherwise, the film’s hero revs his bike to take on the 12-foot high barbed wire fence.
 Unfortunately, he is still apprehended by the Nazis, but the sequence is one of the greatest cinema moments of all time.

 You may or may not know that McQueen didn’t actually jump the fence himself.
 Instead, stunt double, Californian biker legend, and friend, Bud Ekins, took on the epic stunt.
 The duo had a firm friendship and Edkins even taught McQueen to ride a motorcycle.
 Performed on a Triumph TR6 Trophy, Edkins took on the jump as producers were scared that McQueen may injure himself following a crash during his own attempt.

 Nothing embodies the same level of chaotic cool as a well-choreographed bike stunt on-screen, and there have been some classic two-wheeled moments throughout the history of cinema.
 Steve McQueen’s fateful leap is not only the most iconic scene from The Great Escape, but has now been named the best appearance of a motorbike in any movie.